saiwase/BEAMING_GUT_MICROBIOME/README.md

-#BEAMINNG gut microbiome study
+#BEAMINNG gut microbiome

-This repository contains metadata and codes used for the BEAMING gut microbiome study.
+This repository contains metadata and codes used for the analysis of the BEAMING gut microbiome project.

 Sequencing data is available at the Sequence Read Archive (PRJNA976299).